software-mansion-labs/expo-live-updates/README.md

 ### LiveUpdateState Object Structure

-Defines the visual content and progress information for a live update notification:
+Defines the visual content and progress information for a Live Update notification:

 ```ts
 type LiveUpdateState = {